pluralonline/plural-nodejs-sdk/README.md

 This SDK offers simple to use api for integrating PineLabs api in your node applications.
 It provide several easy methods for creating, fetching orders and calculate EMIs and verify hash.

+A step by step guide on the usage is available here: https://www.youtube.com/watch?v=nW4Axoz292c&ab_channel=PluralbyPineLabs

 ## Installation

 ### Prerequisites